Abortion pill access upheld by Supreme Court - EMJ GOLD

 Four years after Roe v.
 Wade was overturned, the legal battle over abortion access in the US is back before the Supreme Court – this time over the remote prescription of abortion pills.

-The court has intervened following a ruling by a lower court on 1 May that the pill mifepristone effectively had to be prescribed in person.
+The court has intervened following a ruling by a lower court on 1 May that mifepristone would have to be prescribed in person.
 That decision threatened to cut off telehealth and mail‑order access to the drug nationwide, even in states where abortion is legal.

 Lawsuit by Louisiana

 The ruling came in response to a lawsuit brought by the state of Louisiana against the FDA, filed in October 2025.
-Louisiana is attempting to undo federal rules that currently allow mifepristone to be prescribed remotely and delivered by mail or via pharmacy pick‑up.
+The state is attempting to undo federal rules that currently allow mifepristone to be prescribed remotely and delivered by mail or via pharmacy pick‑up.

-Those rules, first relaxed during the pandemic and then made permanent in 2023, have enabled medication abortion to be managed early in pregnancy in many settings, including virtual consultations followed by mailed dispensing.
+Those rules, first relaxed during the pandemic and then made permanent in 2023, have enabled medication abortion to take place in early pregnancy in many settings, including virtual consultations followed by mailed dispensing.

-The state’s core argument is that the FDA’s removal of the in‑person requirement undermines the Supreme Court’s Dobbs decision by allowing mifepristone to flow into states that have sought to restrict abortion.
+The state’s core argument is that the FDA’s removal of the in‑person requirement undermines the Supreme Court’s Dobbs decision, allowing mifepristone to flow into states that have sought to restrict abortion.

-The Supreme Court has temporarily protected the status quo, allowing patients to continue receiving the medication by mail or through telehealth while the legal process unfolds.
+The Supreme Court’s decision has temporarily protected the current state of play, allowing patients to continue receiving the medication by mail or through telehealth while the legal process unfolds.

 Why the case matters

-The case was heard by the Fifth Circuit Court of Appeals in New Orleans, a panel widely viewed as one of the most conservative in the US federal appeals system and already central to several major abortion‑related cases since Roe was overturned.
+The case was heard by the Fifth Circuit Court of Appeals in New Orleans.
+Widely viewed as one of the most conservative panels in the US federal appeals system, it has already played a central role in several significant abortion-related cases since Roe was overturned.

-The order on 1 May reinstated an in‑person dispensing requirement that was removed by the FDA four years earlier, after the agency reviewed extensive safety and real‑world use data.
+The order on 1 May would have reinstated the in‑person dispensing requirement that was removed by the FDA four years ago, after the agency reviewed extensive safety and real‑world use data.

-Given that mifepristone is used in nearly two‑thirds of US abortions and also in early miscarriage management, remote access has become a key lifeline, especially for patients in states that have banned or severely restricted abortions.
+Given that mifepristone is used in nearly two‑thirds of US abortions and also in early miscarriage management, remote access to the pill has become an essential route for many, especially for those in states that have banned or severely restricted abortions.

 Pro‑choice response